helgoboss/helgobox/doc/user-guide.md

 - **Mackie Control**: This is a generic preset, so it doesn't contain a controller layout.
 It also misses some of the X-Touch's extra buttons.
 However, nothing prevents you from mapping those directly.

+### Behringer X-Touch Mini

+From what I've heard, configuration is similar to the X-Touch Compact.

 ### PreSonus FaderPort Classic